Security-Onion-Solutions/securityonion-docs/analyst-vm.rst

 Full-time analysts may want to create a dedicated Analyst VM.
 This allows you to investigate pcaps and other potentially malicious artifacts without fear of impacting your Security Onion deployment or your workstation.

-Starting in Security Onion 2.2, the ``so-analyst`` script will install a full GNOME desktop environment including Chromium web browser, Wireshark, NetworkMiner, and other analyst tools.
+Starting in Security Onion 2.2, the ``so-analyst`` script will install a full GNOME desktop environment including Chromium web browser, Wireshark, :ref:`networkminer`, and other analyst tools.

 .. note::